Improve Your Study Strategies

 Decide what you will accomplish in your study session.

 Interact with material: organize, concept map, summarize, process, re-read actively with highlighting and annotating

 Take a break: walk around, get a snack, relax.

 - Review 5 min.

-Go back over, summarize, wrap-up what you studied.
+Go back over, summarize, wrap up what you studied.

 Intense study sessions are designed to work with the way your brain learns best: in short, focused increments.
-Schedule 3-5 intense study sessions per day in order to keep up with and learn more effectively in your courses.
+Schedule 3-5 intense study sessions per day to keep up with and learn more effectively in your courses.